gipritchard/Space-Debris/Space Debris Clean Up Crew.md

 - Any player must place Debris on an adjacent space AND all adjacent spaces contain 3 Debris

 # Optional Advanced Rules
-Players looking for a more challenging experience may choose to play with the following rules and restrictions.
+Players looking for a more challenging experience may choose to play with any (or all) of the following rules/restrictions.
 This is not recommended for your first few games.
+## Satellites in Peril
+During initial game set up, do not flip any malfunctioning satellites to their operational side
-## Discarded Resources become Debris
+## Excess Resources become Debris
 For each Resource card discarded from a player's hand, add Debris to adjacent space(s) with the fewest game pieces (Space Ships, Satellite, Debris).
 - All Space Ships and Satellites in spaces that receive Debris take 1 damage
 - If there is a tie for fewest game pieces, the discarding player chooses.
 - If the player is surrounded on all sides by spaces that contain 3 Debris Cubes, your team is defeated.
+**Example 1**: Caitlin has 3 cards in hand, and chooses to recycle 4 debris on her Space Ship.
+She draws 4 Resource cards and now has 7 total cards in hand.
+Caitlin must now choose any 2 cards in hand to discard.
+After discarding 2 cards, she takes 2 Debris from the supply and places them amongst adjacent spaces with the fewest game pieces.

 # Glossary
 TODO